 Annual report microsites

-Simple annual report presentation (one page) can be accommodated in the project via the News and Updates content type and adding “Annual Report” to the News Types vocabulary.
-These nodes would inherit the layout defined for the new website.

-If a microsite (separate URL), additional functionality (multi-page, separate navigation, etc.), and/or special styling (cannot inherit the styles defined for IFES.org) is needed, a change order will need to be executed for this design and development work, or it could be addressed using the hours allocated for maintenance following launch.
+Providing an annual report microsite (separate URL), additional functionality (multi-page, separate navigation, etc.), and/or special styling (cannot inherit the styles defined for IFES.org) beyond what is detailed above is out of scope for this project.
+A change order will need to be executed for this design and development work, or it could be addressed using the hours allocated for maintenance following launch.
 Examples of this include: 2013.salvationarmyannualreport.org, www.kiva.org/annualreport/2012.

 Searchable media library